 Vector clocks are used in many distributed algorithms.
 E.g. causal delivery of messages, an extension of FIFO delivery.
 They can be used as long as processes have unique ids.
 A total order on ids is only a convenience (trivially obtained from unique ids).

-Logical Time and Causality Vector Clocks
+Logical Time and Causality Vector Clocks Time, Logical Time and Causality Carlos Baquero Distributed Systems Group Universidade do Minho

 The cordinatewise (pointwise) order on version vectors characterizes causality.
 They define identical partial orders.

-$\left[2,0,0\right]<\left[2,0,2\right]$ but $\left[0,4,0\right]\parallel\left[2,0,2\right]$
+[2,0,0] < [2,0,2] but [0,4,0] $\parallel$ [2,0,2] Logical Time and Causality Vector Clocks Time, Logical Time and Causality Carlos Baquero Distributed Systems Group Universidade do Minho